 Various resources and organisations provide practical help and advice to help with finances during and after an illness.

 Information can be obtained through the Centrelink website or by phoning 13 27 17.
-The Department of Human Services also has financial information services.
+Services Australia also has financial information services.
 They offer a confidential interview.

 - A Pharmaceutical Allowance may be paid when a person receives a range of government pensions

 - A Health Care Card enables health and medical services to be offered at reduced rates

 - A Pensioner Concession Card is available for persons receiving a range of government pensions.
 It enables reduced fares for bus and rail transport, motor vehicle registration, telephone and local council rates.

 Information on state or territory ambulance services can be found on the following websites (Ambulance cover is also available through private health insurance):

 There may be a taxi transport subsidy scheme in your state.